 Article information and share options

 Uninsured vehicles represent a significant economic burden for society in Latin America.
-According to the latest Expertise Publication from Swiss Re Institute, around 58% of the existing vehicle fleet in the region's five largest markets (Argentina, Brazil, Chile, Colombia and Mexico) lacks any form of insurance cover.
+According to the latest Expertise Publication from Swiss Re Institute, only 58% of the existing vehicle fleet in the region's five largest markets (Argentina, Brazil, Chile, Colombia and Mexico) have some kind of insurance cover.
 For those same markets, we estimate a combined motor insurance protection gap of USD 76 billion.